SVG Playing Cards, A Public Domain Full Deck

 What are SVG Playing Cards?

 So what are SVG playing cards?
 SVG is for Scaler Vector Graphics.
 SVG is a graphics format that stores images as vectors (lines of a given length and angle), and other mathematical based elements.
-These mathematicaal elements describe an image.
+These mathematical elements describe an image.
 This is different from the common way of representing images as dots or pixels.
 The SVG format allows images to be scaled to different sizes without any loss of "sharpness".
 This makes an image of a playing card stored as SVG very useful.
 It can be resized without becoming blurry, and can be used to produce pixel based, or bitmap, images of playing cards at different sizes for different screen resolutions.

 To obtain playing cards bitmaps at higher resolutions use one of the playing cards vector images and export it from a graphics program at a high dots per inch (DPI) setting.
 An example of a image program that can export SVGs to bitmaps, such as portable network graphic (PNG) format, is Inkscape (which you can download and use for free).